-In order to withdraw from an OISE degree program, students must submit the Program Withdrawal Form, signed by the Department, along with their student card, to the Registration Team of the OISE Office of the Registrar and Student Services.
-A rebate of fees, if any, will be determined by the date on which written notification of withdrawal is received by the Office of the Registrar and Student Services.
+In order to withdraw from an OISE degree program, students must submit the Program Withdrawal Form, signed by the Department, along with their student card, to the Registration Team of the Registrar's Office and Student Experience.
+A rebate of fees, if any, will be determined by the date on which written notification of withdrawal is received by the Registrar's Office and Student Experience.
 Application for re-admission by a student who has withdrawn will be considered in competition with all other applicants.

 The University and its divisions may use the postal mail system and/or electronic message services (e.g., e-mail and other computer-based online correspondence systems) as mechanisms for delivering official correspondence to students.

 Official correspondence may include, but is not limited to, application for admission result notification, matters related to students’ participation in their academic programs, important information concerning University and program scheduling, fees information, and other matters concerning the administration and governance of the University.

 Students are responsible for maintaining and advising the University, on ACORN of a current and valid postal address as well as the address for a University-issued e-mail account that meets a standard of service set by the Vice- President and Provost.

 Failure to do so may result in a student missing important information and will not be considered an acceptable rationale for failing to receive official correspondence from the University.